-As an initial step, follow the advice set in Section 12.4.3, "Post-Deployment Configuration".
+As an initial step, follow the advice set in Section 11.4.3, "Post-Deployment Configuration".
 These same steps can help diagnose problems with updating the overcloud heat stack.
 In particular, use the following command to help identify problematic resources:

-openstack stack list --show-nested
+heat stack-list --show-nested